feroshjacob/TailorSwift/README.md

 <i>Configuring the cluster and SBT installation  </i>

   -  Selected Preferences -> Tailorswift
-  -  Provide the SBT  binary location (sbt for UNIX/MAC and sbt.bat for Windows)
+  -  Provide the SBT  "sbt-launch.jar" location
   -  Provide the connection string and password for the Cluster connection.

 <i>Creating a WebScalding Project </i>

-  - Select "File" -> "New"  -> "Project" -> "Webscalding" -> "New WebScalding Project" -> "Next"
+  - Select "File" -> "New"  -> "Project" -> "Webscalding" -> "New WebScalding Project (SBT/Maven)" -> "Next"
   - Enter a name for the project
   - "Finish"

-A SCALA project should be  created  and user can run it in a cluster (Currently the cluster details are hard coded, can be changed later ).
+A SCALA project should be  created  and user can run it in a cluster.

 <i>Runing a WebScalding Project </i>
-   - Select "Run" -> "Run Configurations" -> "New Configuration"
+   - Select "Run" -> "Run Configurations" -> "New Configuration" and provide the details
-   - Select the project you want to run
-   - Select the script file you want to execute
-   - "Run"
+   - OR select a SCALA class overriding the com.twitter.scalding.Job class and select option "as WebScalding Job"

 An example setup video is given here [![ScreenShot](https://github.com/feroshjacob/TailorSwift/blob/master/resources/youtube.png)](http://youtu.be/3cMv6viuwW0)